-You may use the income of your spouse and/or any other relatives living in your residence if they are willing to be jointly responsible with you for the intending immigrants you are sponsoring.
-If you have any unrelated dependents listed on your Federal income tax return you may include their income regardless of where they reside.
+You may use the income of your spouse if he or she executes Form I-864A and is willing to be jointly responsible with you for the intending immigrants you are sponsoring.

-The income of such household members and dependents can be used to help you meet the income requirements if they complete and sign Form I-864A, Contract Between Sponsor and Household Member, and if they are at least 18 years of age when they sign the affidavit.
+The income of your spouse can be used to help you meet the income requirements if they execute Form I-864A, and if your spouse is at least 18 years of age when he or she executes Form I-864A.